Librarika/manual/docs/getting-started.md

 		![Join library form new user](img/join-library-form-new-user.png)

 	* Enter _name_, _email address_ and _password_ for your new account.
 	* Click on `I agree, please create my account`.
+A new account will be created and you will be logged into it automatically.
-	* Clik on `Yes, please join me in.` button.
+	* Now click on `Yes, please join me in.` button.
 You will then be joined to the library.

 		![Join library confirmation page](img/join-library-confirm-joining.png)

 * Once you join a library as a member, you can access the member only section of the library, browse library catalog (for both public and private libraries), submit reservation request, see current check-out items, write reviews etc.

 ### b.
-Send Member Request
+Submit member access request

-You can proactively join a library by sending the member request from our **[Librarika.com](https://librarika.com)** global site.
+You can proactively join a library by submitting the member access request from our **[Librarika.com](https://librarika.com)** global site.

 * Please go to [Librarika.com](https://librarika.com)
-* Log inot your librarika account
+* Log into your librarika account with your login id and password.

 	![Librarika login form](img/librarika-login.png)

-* Click on `My Libraries` menu as shown below.
+* Once logged in, click on `My Libraries` menu from the top right corner of your browser screen as shown below.

 	![Librarika login form](img/my-libraries-menu.png)
 * Click on `Request Member Access` button as shown below.

 	![Librarika login form](img/my-libraries-page.png)

-* In the request for member access from, please enter the exact URL of the library you want to join.
+* In the request for member access form, please enter the exact URL of the library you want to join.

 	![Librarika login form](img/member-request-form.png)

-* Click on the `Submit` button, your request will be submitted and you will receive a confirmation message on the screen regarding your submission.
+* Click on the `Submit` button and your request will be submitted.
+* You will receive a confirmation message on the screen regarding your submission.
-* Once submitted, depending on the library prolicy, a library offical will review your request and assign you a library Member No for future access.
+* Once submitted, depending on the library prolicy, a library offical will review your request and assign you a library "**Member No**" for future access.
-* If accepted, you can then log into that specific library and access member only area.
+* If accepted, you can then log into that specific library and access the member only area.